-It’s not the most elegant way to check for plagiarism on the internet.
-However, to check for content quickly, it is useful as long as this content is quite short and generates reasonable doubts.
+It’s not the most elegant way to check for plagiarism on the internet, but to check for content quickly, it’s useful as long as this content is quite short and generates reasonable doubts.

 Ready to Start Using the Best Plagiarism Checkers Online?